The Bankrate promise

 If you keep turning in credit card applications only to get denied over and over, you might be wondering what’s going on.
-Thanks to legislation passed in the 1970s, credit issuers are required to tell you exactly why they declined your credit card application—so if you wait a week or so, you’ll get a letter explaining exactly why your application was rejected.
+Thanks to legislation passed in the 1970s, credit issuers are required to tell you exactly why they declined your credit card application — so if you wait a week or so, you’ll get a letter explaining exactly why an issuer rejected your application.

 Main reasons your credit card application can be denied